tanvirrsajal/AI1_Assignment/README.md

   - Results, optimal solution, and optimal policy are printed.

 ## Result
   The agent successfully learns to navigate the grid world and reach the goal state.
 The visualizations demonstrate the agent's improved performance over time.
 The Q-values heatmap shows that the agent learns to prioritize paths with higher expected rewards.
 The policy grade visualization shows that the agent becomes more confident in its chosen actions.
 The steps per episode plot shows a decrease in steps as the agent learns, indicating more efficient navigation.
 The rewards per episode plot shows an increase in reward as the agent learns, indicating better reward maximization.
 The cumulative rewards plot shows a consistent increase in reward throughout the training process.
+We also show the agents path which is the optimal path as well.

 ## Conclusion
   This project successfully demonstrates the application of reinforcement learning to solve a navigation task.
 The Q-learning algorithm enabled the agent to learn from its experiences and make optimal decisions in a dynamic environment.